All life origins from the sea.

 Contribute your part now.

-Clear your yearly amount of single-use plastics from the ocean and receive the Pro Ocean sticker.
+Clear the ocean about your yearly amount of single use plastics and receive the Pro Ocean sticker.